 Materials and Painting Setup

-Before we begin, let me walk you through the exact materials I use for this exercise.
-I keep things minimal on purpose so it's easy for anyone to follow along.
+Before the painting begins, the artist walks through the exact materials used for this exercise.
+Everything is kept minimal on purpose so the process remains easy for anyone to follow along.

 - Quinacridone Gold Hue (by Schmincke Horadam)